Oct. 22, 2010

 The Democrats trail by 1.1% in the corresponding 18 LVs.

 Starting Oct.
 11, RCP no longer includes RV polls in the Generic Average.

 The GOP leads by 1.4% in the latest 22 RV polls and 6.9% in the latest 27 LV polls.

 Based on the latest 27 LV Generic polls, the GOP has a 99% probability of winning the House (234 seats).
 Based on the latest 22 RV polls, the GOP has a 69% win probability (222 seats).

-In 2010, 40 of the 175 polls listed are Rasmussen LV polls in which the GOP leads by 8.1%.
+Note that 40 of the 175 polls listed are Rasmussen LVs in which the GOP leads by 8.1%.
 The GOP leads by just 2.3% in the other 135 polls.
-Apparently RCP believes that Rasmussen is a non-partisan pollster since he is included in the RCP average of “non-partisan affiliated polls”.
+Apparently RCP believes that Rasmussen is a non-partisan pollster since he is included in the average of “non-partisan affiliated polls”.

 In the latest Gallup LV polls, the GOP leads by 53-42 in the high turnout model and 56-39 in the low turnout model.
-The full 3000-sample RV is not shown.
+The full 3000-RV sample is not shown.
 The GOP leads by 47-44.
 The Democrats lead by 48-35% among the 1100 RV respondents who were not included in the LV cutoff.

 Not a single Zogby poll is listed by RCP.
 The latest Zogby LV shows a 45-45 tie.

 The majority of registered voters who do not pass the LVCM screen are Democrats.